 The Impact of Federal Gambling Laws On California Players

 Of the three federal gambling laws that governing various forms of betting entertainment throughout the US, one was recently repealed through a ruling by the United States Supreme Court: PASPA.
-The Professional and Amateur Sports Protection Act is no longer enforce and therefore each state, including California, has their own free will regarding the regulation of sports betting entertainment both online and offline.
+The Professional and Amateur Sports Protection Act is no longer enforced and therefore, each state, including California, has their own free will regarding the regulation of sports betting entertainment both online and offline.

-The Federal Wire Act now only restricts interstate sports betting, meaning states cannot accept bets across their state lines, and the UIGEA is not directed at US gamblers, but rather the business operators and payment processors that transfer gambling related transactions.
+The Federal Wire Act was recently revisited in 2019 to only restrict interstate gaming only permitting complete intrastate gaming, meaning states cannot accept wagers or transmit gaming information across their state lines.
+The UIGEA is not directed at US gamblers, but rather the business operators like banks and gambling entities, and payment processors that transact and process gambling related transactions.

 California Gambling Laws